ringcentral/ringcentral-api-docs/docs/meetings/quick-start.md

     ### Create a new Java Class

-    Select "File -> New -> Class" to create a new Java class named "Create_Meeting"
+    Select "File -> New -> Class" to create a new Java class named "MeetingsQuickStart"

     ```java
-    package MeetingsQuickStart;
+    package com.ringcentral;

     public class MeetingsQuickStart {